Last Updated April 6, 2023.

 DIY pet grooming

 Regular grooming is necessary for keeping pets healthy and clean.
-According to Angie’s List, the average cost for standard dog grooming is between $30 and $90.
+According to Daily Paws, the average cost for standard dog grooming is between $30 and $90.
 To save money, learn how to do basic grooming yourself.
 Here are some tips from the ASPCA on bathing your dog, nail care, and more.

 Invest in meat-based pet food that will provide your pets with protein and other important nutrients.
 While better food costs more, it can help keep your pets healthy and out of the vet’s office.
 Also, purchase products that are well made such as a good leash, durable collar, or a sturdy kitty condo.
 Quality products can last for years, minimizing the need for costly replacements.